 While it's not "antique" or even "vintage" yet, there are pieces of jewelry that were made within the past 20 years that are still considered to be very collectible.
-Some of them, like this bracelet by contemporary designer Rodgrigo Otazu, were obviously influenced by vintage costume jewelry styles.
-What defines contemporary collectible jewelry (in opposition to mass marketed imports as noted below) is the fact that collectors are already adding it to jewelry collections along with their older pieces, and it's usually sold in high-end stores or boutiques, or marketed by notable artisans.
+Some of them, like this bracelet by contemporary designer Rodrigo Otazu, was influenced by vintage costume jewelry styles.
+What defines contemporary collectible jewelry (in opposition to mass-marketed imports as noted below) is the fact that collectors are already adding it to jewelry collections along with their older pieces, and it's usually sold in high-end stores or boutiques, or marketed by notable artisans.
 Whether these are couture costume jewelry pieces by Chanel or Oscar de la Renta, or fine jewelry pieces by David Yurman and a host of others, they already have a following among collectors.

 Keep in mind that some contemporary artisans and jewelry manufacturers with a collectible following do find inspiration by looking at antique and vintage jewelry.
-Some of these pieces are very close to copies of old pieces, in fact, both . and others just have elements reflecting styles of the past, such as Art Deco or Art Nouveau, for example.
+Some of these pieces are very close to copies of old pieces, in fact, while others just have elements reflecting styles of the past, such as Art Deco or Art Nouveau, for example.

 06 of 06

 Mass Marketed Import Jewelry

 This type of costume jewelry is sold across the country in places like import shops, discount stores, and bargain boutiques.
 Most of the pieces are made in Asia, and they are not of extremely high quality in terms of construction and components.
 That doesn't mean they aren't fun to own and wear, but selling in the $3 to $25 range when new, they aren't really considered desirable from a collector's standpoint right now.